microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgPrivilegedAccessResource.md

 # New-MgPrivilegedAccessResource

 ## SYNOPSIS
-Create new navigation property to resources for privilegedAccess
+A collection of resources for the provider.

 ## SYNTAX